roq-trading/roq-test/README.md

 Some noteworthy observations

-* Acknowledgement is received from the market gateway **as well as** the market (the exchange).
-This allows the client to detect lost messages as early as possible.
+* Acknowledgement may be received up to 2 times.
+The first acknowledgement is the result of the market gateway validating order parameters and its own connection status to the exchange.
+The second acknowledgement originates from the exchange.
+This design allows the client to detect lost messages as early as possible.
 (Latency between client and gateway is significantly lower than latency between gateway and exchange).
-* The client refers to own order identifers using a different number scheme than that used by the market gateway.
-In this case the client will always refer its own order using 1001.
-The gateway informs the client that it's using 10000001.
-(This is sometimes useful when correlating logs).
+* The client must use its own strictly increasing number scheme (per market gateway) to identify orders.
+(This number scheme is completely unrelated to any other connected client).
+The market gateway will use its own internal number scheme to manage all client orders.
+All order updates will include bother order identifiers allowing you to correlate logs.
+In this case the client uses 1001 to refer to the order.
+The gateway informs the client that the its internal identifier 10000001.

 ## License